XpuOS/xsched-artifacts/README.md

 ├── npu3720              # Experiment codes for Intel NPU3720
-├── vpi                  # Experiment codes for NVIDIA PVA and OFA ├── results              # Results of the experiments │   └── fig7             # Results to reproduce Figure 7 in the paper
+├── vpi                  # Experiment codes for NVIDIA PVA and OFA ├── results              # Results of the experiments │   └── fig7             # Results to reproduce fig7 (or Figure 9 in the final paper)
 │       ├── raw          # Raw results
 │       └── scripts      # Scripts to process and plot the results ├── sys
-│   ├── tgs              # TGS system used for the experiments of Figure 11
-│   ├── vcuda            # vCUDA system used for the experiments of Figure 11
-│   └── xsched           # Source code of XSched
+│   ├── tgs              # TGS system used for the experiments of case study 1 │   ├── vcuda            # vCUDA system used for the experiments of case study 1 │   └── xsched           # Source code of XSched
 ```